-Progress reports are sent home at various times throughout the year.
+Progress reports can be requested through the office, a counselor, or an administrator.
 Parents are encouraged to regularly monitor student progress via the online grading portal.

 PUBLIC / PERSONAL DISPLAY OF AFFECTION

 Personal Displays of Affection will not be tolerated.
 Infractions will result in disciplinary action and counseling.